yusufidimaina9989/scrypt-ts-lib/README.md

 A collection of contracts and libraries for writing smart contracts with [`scrypt-ts`](https://www.npmjs.com/package/scrypt-ts).

+Learn more about how to write smart contracts with `sCrypt` at https://scrypt.io.

 ## Installation

-You can install `scrypt-ts-lib` to your project with this command:
+Install `scrypt-ts-lib` to your project with this command:

 ```sh
 npm install scrypt-ts-lib